Arts and Culture

 1. We’re a destination for arts and culture.

 The vibrant arts-and-culture scene in Northeast Indiana fills calendars quickly.
 The Northeast Indiana arts community is creating an arts-centric region that will advance quality of life and cultural growth.
-From galleries and exhibits to fancy galas to hands-on workshops, you’ll find the creative outlet you need to balance the workday routine.
+From galleries and museums, like the Fort Wayne Museum of Art, to exhibits and hands-on workshops, you’ll find the creative outlet you need to balance the workday routine.

 2. We have a campus dedicated to arts and a district rich with culture.